eda-ricercatore/in-memory-nbl/circuit-simulation/normal-in-memory-comp/logic-gates/documentation/xyce-notes.md

 These new semiconductor devices can lead to new circuit designs (***Cite this!!!***), architecture designs (***Cite this!!!***), and enable design-technology co-optimization (DTCO) (***Cite this!!!***) and system-technology co-optimization (STCO) (***Cite this!!!***).
 DTCO and STCO can be supported by incorporating semiconductor device models, or compact models [Gildenblat2010], for these new/emerging semiconductor devices in circuit simulation tools.
 Consequently, these circuit simulation with these compact models can characterize macromodels of VLSI system architectures, processor architectures [Binkert2011] [gem5developers2014], and domain-specific architectures (or hardware accelerators).

-To map circuit designs based on planar, bulk MOSFET devices to [Sutherland1999]
+To map circuit designs based on planar, bulk MOSFET devices to those using non-planar MOSFET devices, I would map the defining characteristics/properties/parameters of the former to the latter.
+Planar, bulk MOSFET devices are defined by the length and width of the MOSFET devices, while FinFET devices are defined by ...

+The
+[Sutherland1999]
+[Weste2011]

+minimum feature size
 [Weste2011]